What happens when the government destroys evidence?

 Police and prosecutorial misconduct can take various forms, impacting the criminal justice system’s integrity.
 These include:

-- Destruction of Exculpatory Evidence: This involves the government intentionally destroying or failing to preserve evidence that could prove the innocence of a defendant.
+• Destruction of Exculpatory Evidence: This involves the government intentionally destroying or failing to preserve evidence that could prove a defendant’s innocence.
 Exculpatory evidence is critical in ensuring a fair trial, and its loss or destruction can significantly affect a case’s outcome.

 Each form of misconduct undermines the fairness and integrity of the criminal justice system, leading to potential miscarriages of justice.
 These actions not only affect individual cases but can also erode public trust in the legal system.
 Who can stop police and prosecutorial misconduct?
 The defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have been fighting and exposing governmental misconduct, such as destroying evidence, for decades.
 We have an unparalleled track record and a reputation for fearlessly and tenaciously fighting to protect our clients’ rights.